 - 1. To list the staff who joined 2 years back. - 2.
 To list the staff in computer science dept. - 3.
-To list the staff_name and the dept_name in which he/she works. - 4.
-To list the maximum and minimum salary in each dept.
+To list the staff name and the dept name in which he/she works. - 4.
+To list the maximum and minimum salary in each dept. - 5.
+To list the dept along with the total amount spent on salary - 6.
+To list the name of the employees who draw the salary more than the average salary.